dell/csm-docs/content/docs/authorization/_index.md

 linkTitle: "Authorization"
 weight: 4
 Description: >
-  Dell EMC Container Storage Modules (CSM) for Authorization
+  Dell Container Storage Modules (CSM) for Authorization
 ---

-[Container Storage Modules](https://github.com/dell/csm) (CSM) for Authorization is part of the  open-source suite of Kubernetes storage enablers for Dell EMC products.
+[Container Storage Modules](https://github.com/dell/csm) (CSM) for Authorization is part of the  open-source suite of Kubernetes storage enablers for Dell products.

-CSM for Authorization provides storage and Kubernetes administrators the ability to apply RBAC for Dell EMC CSI Drivers.
+CSM for Authorization provides storage and Kubernetes administrators the ability to apply RBAC for Dell CSI Drivers.
 It does this by deploying a proxy between the CSI driver and the storage system to enforce role-based access and usage rules.

 Storage administrators of compatible storage platforms will be able to apply quota and RBAC rules that instantly and automatically restrict cluster tenants usage of storage resources.
 Users of storage through CSM for Authorization do not need to have storage admin root credentials to access the storage system.

 Kubernetes administrators will have an interface to create, delete, and manage roles/groups that storage rules may be applied.
 Administrators and/or users may then generate authentication tokens that may be used by tenants to use storage with proper access policies being automatically enforced.

-The following diagram shows a high-level overview of CSM for Authorization with a `tenant-app` that is using a CSI driver to perform storage operations through the CSM for Authorization `proxy-server` to access the a Dell EMC storage system.
+The following diagram shows a high-level overview of CSM for Authorization with a `tenant-app` that is using a CSI driver to perform storage operations through the CSM for Authorization `proxy-server` to access the a Dell storage system.
 All requests from the CSI driver will contain the token for the given tenant that was granted by the Storage Administrator.

 ![CSM for Authorization](./karavi-authorization-example.png "CSM for Authorization")